-Pittsburgh synagogue victims included 97-year-old, pair of brothers
+Pittsburgh synagogue victims include 97-year-old, pair of brothers

-PITTSBURGH (Reuters) - The 11 victims murdered at a Pittsburgh synagogue in the deadliest attack ever on the Jewish community in the United States were mostly older worshipers, ranging in age from 54 to 97, officials said on Sunday.
+PITTSBURGH (Reuters) - A 97-year-old woman, two brothers and a couple in their 80s were among the 11 worshippers murdered at a Pittsburgh synagogue in the deadliest attack ever on the Jewish community in the United States, officials said on Sunday.

-The suspected gunman, 46-year-old Robert Bowers of Pittsburgh, stormed the building during a Saturday morning service and also wounded six other people including four police officers before being arrested.
+The suspected gunman, 46-year-old Robert Bowers of Pittsburgh, stormed the building during a Saturday morning service.
+He also wounded six others including four police officers before being arrested.

-Bowers, who made statements about genocide and his desire to kill Jewish people during the rampage, will make an initial appearance before a judge on Monday afternoon, U.S. Attorney Scott Brady said at a news conference.
+Bowers, who had made anti-Semitic posts online and shouted about killing Jewish people during the attack, has been charged with federal hate crimes and could face the death penalty.
+He will appear before a judge on Monday afternoon, U.S. Attorney Scott Brady said at a news conference.

 “The fact that this attack took place during a worship service makes it even more heinous,” Brady said.